davidmcbee/Health_and_Avocados/README.md

 One of the ML models used for this project was Random Forest Ensemble (RFE).
 Before building RFE model, we used Linear Regression with scikit-learn (LR) and Decision Tree Classifier (DTC) for a couple of reasons.
 LR as a good starting point, helps us understand the relationship between input and output and DTC because it is fast to build & test and can be present visually to uncover hidden trends and to tell the story.
 After seeing good results in those two models, we moved to RFE.

 RFE combines individual models; therefore, ensemble models are stronger learners, are less bias (more flexible) and have less variance (less data-sensitive).
 However, when it comes to data that has a time dimension, applying machine learning methods becomes a little tricky.
 Random forests, like most ML methods, have no awareness of time and they take observations to be independent and identically distributed.
 We approached to this problem, by splitting the date into weeks, months and years and use those features in ML model as separate X-variables, since we recognized seasonality in the dataset.

+***The steps for preliminary feature engineering and decision making for the Random Forest Ensemble (Regressor and Classifier) are available here:*** [RFE Model Feature Engineering](resources/RandomForestEnsemble_FeatureEngeenering.docx)

 ### ARIMA and LSTM Machine Learning Model
 #### Overview